neuro-inc/cocorepr/README.md

   --overwrite           If set, will delete the output file/directory before
                         dumping the result dataset.
   --indent INDENT       Indentation in the output json files.
+  --update              Whether to update objects with the same ID, but
+                        different content during the dataset merge.
+If not used and such objects are found - exception will be thrown.
+The update strategy: [in_json_tree,
+                        in_json_file, in_crop_tree], from left to right within each group, top-right one wins.
+Beware, crop_tree datasets are owerwritting and removing data from other
+                        datasets: consider first merging crop_tree with it's json_tree/file into json_tree/file and merge the
+                        resulting dataset with others.
   --debug
 ```